 - Your sentence didn’t involve imprisonment

 If you happen to qualify for an expungement, an attorney can help you petition the court.
 A successful expungement signifies that a DUI conviction or charge will no longer be detected by employers and other parties in background checks, and you won’t be required to disclose it.
+You can find out more information on the differences between a felony and a misdemeanor here.

 If you need representation, need help with the expungement process, or have more questions about your DUI, we invite you to contact the Shouse Law Group today.
 You can find us online or give us a call at 866-589-3450.